 - however, falls in asset values over the year means many schemes will see little change in their funding position

-- on 26 October 2018, the high court published its judgment on GMP equalisation requirements, and this may result in higher liabilities and unexpected P&L charges
+- on 26 October 2018, the high court published its judgment on Guaranteed Minimum Pension (GMP) equalisation requirements, and this may result higher liabilities and unexpected P&L charges

 To continue reading, please download the briefing note below.